HRLO77/fractals/README.md

 ## fractions

 This repository has its own fractions implementation `./fractions.pxd`.
 It is NOT a drop-in replacement to the standard `fractions` module.
-It is significantly faster and unlike quicktions, can be used directly through cimports in cython for maximum speed. `src/fractional_mandelbrot.pyx` is still being implemented to use this file for very precise calculations.
+It is significantly faster and unlike quicktions, can be used directly through cimports in cython for maximum speed.
+However, the functions are verbose and unintuitive.
+Use at your own risk.

 ## conclusion